ripaclub/aclman/CONTRIBUTING.md

 # Contributing

-Contributions to **aclman** library are always welcomed and encouraged.
+Contributions to AclMan library are always welcomed and encouraged.

 You make our lives easier by sending us your contributions through github pull requests.